-In a perfect system, the signal would arrive at the antenna without any losses and be transmitted with the required power and frequency.
+In a perfect system, the signal arrives at the antenna without any losses and is transmitted with the required power and frequency.
 In reality, however, you can encounter many possible mechanical defects in the system that cause a deterioration of the transmission quality.
 See Figure 7-1 for the typical defects in a transmission system.